Ashu234/oauthlogin/README.md

 Visit Swagger to read API documentation:
 After runninng the application visit http://localhost:8080/swagger-ui.html.

+** You need to first test  login Login before testing User Session API to get some results ***

 Starting the Project:

 1. Intellij Idea or any IDE.